Francis Spellman: Politics

-Spellman denounced the efforts of U.S. Representative Graham Arthur Barden to provide federal funding only to public schools as "a craven crusade of religious prejudice against Catholic children".
-He called Barden an "apostle of bigotry".
+Spellman denounced the efforts of U.S. Representative Graham Arthur Barden to provide federal funding only to public schools as "a craven crusade of religious prejudice against Catholic children", calling Barden an "apostle of bigotry".

-Spellman engaged in a heated public dispute in 1949 with former First Lady Eleanor Roosevelt when she expressed her opposition to federal funding to parochial schools in her column My Day.
+Spellman engaged in a heated public dispute in 1949 with former First Lady Eleanor Roosevelt when she expressed opposition to federal funding of parochial schools in her column My Day.
 In response, Spellman accused her of anti-Catholicism and called her column a document "of discrimination unworthy of an American mother".
 Spellman eventually met with Roosevelt at Hyde Park to settle their dispute.

-When Democratic Senator John F. Kennedy ran for president in the 1960 presidential election, Spellman endorsed his Republican opponent, Vice President Richard Nixon, a Quaker.
+When Senator John F. Kennedy ran for president in the 1960 presidential election, Spellman endorsed his opponent, Vice President Richard Nixon, a Quaker.
 This was because Kennedy opposed federal aid for parochial schools and the appointment of a U.S. Ambassador to the Holy See.
 Kennedy aide David Powers recalled that in 1960, Kennedy asked him, "Why is Spellman against me?"
 Powers replied, "Spellman is the most powerful Catholic in the country.
 When you become president, you will be."
 Spellman's endorsement of Nixon ended his long relationship with the Kennedy family.

-In the 1964 presidential election, Spellman supported President Lyndon B. Johnson, whose Higher Education Facilities Act and Economic Opportunity Act had greatly benefited the Catholic Church.
+In the 1964 presidential election, Spellman supported President Lyndon B. Johnson.